sosy-lab/benchexec/doc/resources.md

 if the kernel allows this.

+## Time Limit

+The time limit of BenchExec always refers to the CPU time of the executed tool unless explicitly specified otherwise.
+CPU time measure the time that the tool was actually making use of CPU cores, i.e., without times where the tool slept.
+If the tool uses more than one CPU core at the same time, the CPU time is the sum of the usage times for each of the cores.

+Note that for technical reasons, enforcement of time limits is not perfectly exact:
+The tool might run for about a second longer than the time limit specifies.
+If the tool terminates by itself within this time span, BenchExec will still count this as a timeout in its `status` value.

 ## Wall Time

 BenchExec always limits the wall time, too, if the CPU time is limited.